The Best Teen Checking Accounts in 2022: For Managing Money at an Early Age

 Even though the ability to walk into a local branch is convenient, you might prefer an online teen checking account.

-The Capital One Money Account is only available online, although your teen can open an account both online and in-person in you live near a Capital One location.
+The Capital One MONEY Account can be opened both online and in-person at a Capital One location.

 This checking account has no fees, no minimum balance requirement, and features mobile and digital banking tools.
 It also comes with a debit card.